Halloween Online - The Internet's largest resource for quality Halloween information, articles, instruction and entertainment.

 DeathPumpkins are indigenous to the western hemisphere and were completely unknown in Europe before the time of Columbus.
 In 1584, the French explorer Jacques Cartier reported from the St. Lawrence region that he had found "gros melons", which was translated into English as "ponpions," or pumpkins.
 In fact, pumpkins have been grown in America for over 5,000 years.
 Native Americans called pumpkins "isquotersquash."

-Did you know that pumpkins are not a vegetable - they are a fruit!
+Did you know that pumpkins are not a vegetable - they are considered a fruit!
 Pumpkins, like gourds, and other varieties of squash are all members of the Cucurbitacae family, which also includes cucumbers, gherkins, and melons.

-HALLOWEEN COUNTDOWN SITEMAP HALLOWEEN LINKS HALLOWEEN JOKES HOME
+HALLOWEEN LINKS HALLOWEEN JOKES HOME

-Link to Halloween Online About Halloween Online Reprint Information Terms of Use
+Sitemap About Halloween Online Reprint Information Terms of Use

 Halloween Online is the single largest resource for quality Halloween information, articles, instruction and entertainment on the Internet.